 • Construction: High-end arm warmers may feature multi-panel construction to offer a level of extra flexibility where it is needed (e.g. around the elbows).
 Seamless arm warmers meanwhile are intended to prevent chafing and discomfort.

-• Fit: Arm warmers must fit snugly next to the skin in order to maximize wicking and thermal properties and to prevent them falling down.
+• Fit: Arm warmers must fit snugly next to the skin in order to maximise wicking and thermal properties and to prevent them falling down.
 Look for silicone gripper bands around the biceps for a soft but secure hold, and a snug-fitting wrist band (not too tight as to cut off circulation or to make them difficult to put on or remove).
 Some arm warmers also employ small silicone ‘gripper dots’ around the upper bicep area which are designed to prevent the sleeve of a short-sleeved jersey from riding up and exposing a strip of skin.

 • Safety: Commuters or cyclists intending to wear arm warmers on early morning training rides may appreciate features such as reflective piping to aid visibility.